Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 Only umpires and players wearing the correct sport shoes will be allowed on the court.
 Only the players, scorers, umpires and 1 coach per school may be on the court during a game.
 All reserves are to be seated.

-• This rule includes all ear piercings, including piercings high on the ear lobe and nose piercings.
+• No Jewellery is permitted.
+All jewellery must be removed and may not be taped.
+Cultural or religious adornments must be securely taped down.
+This rule includes all ear piercings, including piercings high on the ear lobe and nose piercings.

 • Failure to remove or cover jewellery will result in a player not being allowed on court.